Stock Raising Homestead Act (SRHA) of 1916

 There are specific procedures for locatable mineral exploration and development on split estate land.
 Split estate land is land where the surface was patented under the Homestead Act entries, and the minerals were reserved to the United States under the Stock Raising Homestead Act (SRHA) of 1916.

 Public Law 103-23, amendment to the 1916 SRHA, requires anyone wishing to explore land subject to the SRHA for the purpose of staking a mining claim to first file a Notice of Intent to Locate a Mining Claim (NOITL) with the appropriate BLM State Office.
-BLM carries a form for filing a NOITL on SRHA land, however, a specific form is not required.
-A nonrefundable filing fee of $30 must accompany the NOITL.
+BLM carries a form for filing a NOITL on SRHA land; however, a specific form is not required.
+A nonrefundable filing fee of $30 must accompany the NOITL, if not, it will be rejected and returned unrecorded.

 Claimants must file a NOITL (Form 3830-3) prior to entering SRHA land to explore for minerals, or to locate mining claims.
 Filing a NOITL segregates the land from all forms of appropriation for 90-days for the party filing the NOITL.
 A NOITL must contain the following information: